ExtraFrisky/Byebye-Bby/README.md

 brunx**skid**: they pay me and work for me
 brunx**skid**: **you were my mule**

+## Brunskid
+brunx**skid** — 26/12/2021
+@everyone bby open again with 0 detections and no more account stolen with the fucking shit bot now works with webhook only for you

+(Blaming it on the bot, yet he was the one who developed the bot to steal accounts, so do the math, sounds weird right?)

 # TL;DR
 1) Bbystealer steals your passwords.txt and cookies.txt
 2) Bbystealer steals your ultra-rare badges.
 Partner, Developer, HypeSquad, etc. (you get none of these)